Have I Got Burn Out? 8 Ways to Feel Better

 The emotional underneath these threats is fear.
-Our response to being frightened is to protect ourselves somehow - fight, flight or freeze.
+Our response to being frightened is to protect ourselves somehow - fight, flight, freeze or fawn.

 When we are coping with these situations we use a lot of mental and physical energy simply getting through our day to day lives.
 It’s why health, financial and relationship worries drain our energy levels and undermine our wellbeing so completely.

 Without knowing it we can fall into a pattern of chronic stress.
 We are still functioning but each day brings an energy deficit.
 But we are determined to cope and consequently we find strategies that help us keep going.

 We can boost our energy with caffeine, carbs, high risk activities and sugar.
 We can find ways of shutting it out with Netflix, alcohol, and medication.

 But tiredness and exhaustion starts to impact our brain, our thinking style and we become more negative about ourselves and our lives.
 It’s difficult to keep positive when every day leaves you with a completely flat battery.